-Establishing a dental home for your child is crucial in helping them feel comfortable in the dental office.
+Establishing a warm and welcoming dental home for your child is crucial in helping them feel comfortable in the dental office.
 During your child’s first dental visit, our caring pediatric dentists will take the time to get to know them, answer your questions, and address any concerns you may have.
-If you have questions about your child’s first dental visit in San Antonio, Texas, or to schedule your child’s appointment with Dr. Peter Gurr and Dr. Scott Jensen, please call The Dentists for Kids today at 210-696-2563.
+To reserve a first dental appointment for your child, please call or text us at (210)696-2563.

 A typical pediatric dental appointment will include the following: